nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 the favourite list.

 - Test case 1: `/deletefav 1`<br>
-    - The range of values accepted is the number of favourite commands there are in the list.<br>
+    - The range of values accepted is the number of favourite commands there are in the list.
 Expected: The favourite command at index 1 will be deleted.<br>

 - Test case 2: `/deletefav 0`<br>
-    - Other incorrect test cases includes all numbers out of range (0 or more than size of favourite list), any string or empty input. <br>
+    -Other incorrect test cases includes all numbers out of range (0 or more than size of favourite list), any string or empty input.
 Expected: No command executed.Error details will be shown to remind users to type in the needed parameter.<br>

 - Test case 3: `/deletefav`<br>